Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning: Method

 ResUNet~\cite{zhang2018road} integrates the power of both UNet and residual neural network.
 ResUNet++~\cite{jha2019resunet++} is the improved version of ResUNet architecture.
 It has additional layers including squeeze-and-excite block, \ac{ASPP}, and attention block.
-These additional layers help to learn the deep features that is capable of improved prediction of pixels for object segmentation tasks.
+These additional layers helps learning the deep features that are capable of improved prediction of pixels for object segmentation tasks.
 DoubleU-Net~\cite{jha2020doubleu} consists of two modified UNet architecture.
 It uses VGG-19 pretrained on ImageNet~\cite{deng2009imagenet} as the first encoder.
 The main reason behind using VGG-19 (similar to UNet~\cite{simonyan2014very}) was that it is a lightweight model.
 The additional component in the DoubleUNet are squeeze-and-excite block, and \ac{ASPP} block.
 High-Resolution Network (HRNet)~\cite{wang2020deep} maintains high-resolution representation convolution in parallel and interchange the information across the resolution continuously.
 This is one of the most recent and popular method in the literature.
 Furthermore, we have used UNet with ResNet34 as a backbone network and trained the model to compare with the other state-of-the-art semantic segmentation networks.

-Table~\ref{table:parametersusedsegmentation} shows the hyperparameters used for each of the semantic segmentation based benchmark methods used in this work.
+Table~\ref{table:parametersusedsegmentation} shows the hyperparameters used for each of the semantic segmentation based benchmark methods used.
+From the table, we can see that number of trainable parameters of the baseline methods are large.
+A high number of trainable parameters in the network makes it complex, leading to a lower frame rate.
+It is therefore essential to design an efficient, lightweight architecture that can provide a higher frame rate and better performance.
+In this regard, we propose a novel architecture, ColonSegNet, that requires only few number of training parameters, which can save training and inference time.
+More details about the architecture can be found in the below section.